 The first of four clinical courses designed to provide the student, under supervision, with observation experience, practice and application of patient assessment as well as other paramedic skills and procedures in the clinical environment.
 This course is designed to meet state and national clinical standards for certification.
-Clinical settings include emergency department and operating room.
+Clinical settings include emergency department and operating room

-Semester(s) Offered: FALL Requisite: Program admission.
+Requisite: Program admission.